In this guide, we outline:

-But, certain cities/towns and places have experienced resource shortages, such as Cape Town with their freshwater shortage
+But, certain cities/towns and places have experienced short term resource shortages, such as Cape Town with their freshwater shortage

 Freshwater is a resource that is naturally unevenly distributed throughout the world, with some countries being much drier and have much smaller natural supplies than others.

 Having said that, some places have freshwater supplies, but yet, hundreds of millions of people still go without access to clean water for drinking and basic household activities – due to water pollution, poverty, lack of water and sanitation infrastructure and global inequality issues.